The before-after transformations of hair transplant surgeries look fantastic.

 But not all of them, right?

-Yes, your newly transplanted healthy hair follicles will be immune to AGA, but there are still dozens of reasons for you to go bald.
+⚠️ Yes, your newly transplanted healthy hair follicles will be immune to AGA, but there are still dozens of reasons for you to go bald.

 1 – Get Your Hair Transplant Done Right

-If you want to keep your full head of natural hair, you need to first make sure everything goes according to the books during the surgical procedure.
+If you want to keep your head full of natural hair, you need to first make sure everything goes according to the books during the surgical procedure.

 There isn’t as much that could go wrong during surgery as things could go wrong after the hair transplant surgery, but still, there are some elements you need to watch out for.

 First off, you need to make sure you’re working with the right physician/surgeon who is going to operate on you.
-They need to be a medical doctor working in dermatology (the field that focuses on skin and hair) and is an experienced hair transplant surgeon with plenty of satisfied patients.
+They need to be a medical doctor working in dermatology (the field that focuses on skin and hair) and an experienced hair transplant surgeon with plenty of satisfied patients.

 If you have any doubts, directly ask your surgeon.
 And if they can answer all of your questions and soothe you while having a good record, you’re in good hands.